juriad/advent2022/README.md

 I liked the task; it took me a bit to find a language that can access an element of a map in constant time.
 The second part was an expected extension.

+## Day 24 - Closure

+I heard praise about Closure - how cleverly it bring together the List and JVM world.
+To me it felt like a chore to use it.
+Syntax - mainly `let` is too verbose; I liked other languages where simply the last expression of a block is returned.
+The support for transient structures was welcomed.

+Another maze puzzle with the standard tricks - pruning and memorization.
+The second part required just minor changes in structure representation because the start and end became parameters.

 # Lists

 ## Language pool